AbhijithKp98/data_migration_tutorial_basic/README.md

 ## Steps :
 1. Click on this link :
 https://community.cloud.databricks.com/?o=6506936770137036#notebook/539490126404107
-   Login : abhijithkumarkp@gmail.com ( This role is for the Postman_team with limited permissions)
-   password : Postman_team_20
+   i.
+Login : abhijithkumarkp@gmail.com ( This role is for the Postman_team with limited permissions) ii. password : Postman_team_20
 Redircts you to a databricks notebook which contains the code & dependancies written.
 2. Click on "Run all"
 3. You will be able to see the sample results towards the end of the notebook